kshamaj15/React-Native-Learning/readme.md

 ```

 ```
-import { createStackNavigator, CreateAppContainer } from 'react-navigation-stack';
+import { createStackNavigator } from 'react-navigation-stack';
+import { createAppContainer } from 'react-navigation';

 import CatogoriesScreen from '../Screens/CategoriesScreen';
 import CatogoryMealsScreen from '../Screens/CategoryMealsScreen';